 Sandi has a reputation for identifying and clarifying key issues, expressing complex matters in a straightforward way, managing conflict and building consensus. he has a knowledge of procurement, contracts and dispute resolution, through many years involvement in the management editing of international conditions of contract for engineering projects, good practice manuals and professional publications.
 She successfully completed the MSc course in Construction Law & Arbitration at Kings College London in 1996, achieving merit in all modules.
 Following this she became an accredited mediator with the Centre for Dispute Resolution, skills she applies to day to day management, as well as dispute resolution.

 For example, in 2015 at the request of a major engineering institution, she was appointed as one of three person panel to review the procedures and decision of a complex and very sensitive disciplinary tribunal.
 The recommendations covered not only the verdicts but also the procedures and performance of the tribunal including recognition of the personal elements of the case.
-Last year she was retained to resolve a complex dispute between two large organisations in the energy sector, successfully achieved after a two day residential workshop working with a cross section of the individuals involved.
+In 2016she was retained to resolve a complex dispute between two large organisations in the energy sector, successfully achieved after a two day residential workshop working with a cross section of the individuals involved.

 A passionate advocate for engineering and construction, Sandi believes that performance would improve if more women were involved and has campaigned for many years for changes that would attract and retain them.
 She has edited and contributed to a number of of key reports on the issues around diversity in construction.
 She leads the Association of Women in Property national mentoring programme, which bring together women across a variety of disciplines in order to improve business performance as well as personal development through greater understanding oaf the property and built environment process.

-She leads the Association of Women in Property national mentoring programme, which brings together women across a variety of disciplines in order to improve business performance as well as personal development through greater understanding of the property and built environment process.
+She led the Association of Women in Property national mentoring programme, which brings together women across a variety of disciplines in order to improve business performance as well as personal development through greater understanding of the property and built environment process.

-Between 1997 and 2002 she was appointed a trustee, then chair, of the charity Women’s Education in Building, which trained disadvantages women in building trades.
-This innovative organisation trained many more women from its premises under Westway in London than the National Construction Industry Training Board.
+Between 1997 and 2002 she was appointed a trustee, then chair, of the charity Women's Education in Building, which trained disadvantages women in building trades.
+This innovative organisation trained many more women each year from its premises under Westway in London than the National Construction Industry Training Board.

 In 2001 she was invited to be a founder member of the Raising the Ratio Task Force at the Royal Institution of Chartered Surveyors, which in six years saw the number of women in the RICS worldwide increase from 10% to 15%.